aseaboyer-intrax/stdclassjs/README.md

     * Prettier when you want to immediately chain methods on a new instance or if you're using instantiation for side effects.
     * _Does_ introduce a teeeeensy bit of overhead.
 I mean really teensy.
 Statistically insignificant.
     * Returns a new instance of the constructor it's attached to.

+StdClass also has the following static methods which it _does not_ pass along to the constructors that it creates/modifies.

+* `StdClass.mixin( Function constructor )`
+    * Takes a required constructor function argument.
+    * Attaches the `extend`, `implement`, and `neo` static methods to constructors that were not created by StdClass.
+    * Useful for adding StdClass tools to classes that cannot directly inherit from StdClass.
-* `cleanupClassHelpers()`
+    * Returns the constructor.
+* `StdClass.cleanup( Function constructor )`
-    * Removes `extend`, `implement`, `neo`, and itself from the constructor it is attached to.
+    * Removes `extend`, `implement`, and `neo` from the constructor.
     * Will _only_ remove these properties if the are strictly equal to the original methods on StdClass.
-    * This name is intentionally long to stay out of the way and because it's just here for completeness sake.
+    * This is just here for completeness sake.
 No overhead should be added by leaving the tools in place.
     * This does _not_ affect the prototype, so any derivatives that have already been created will also be un-affected.
-    * Returns the constructor it _was_ attached to.
+    * Returns the constructor.

-StdClass also has the following static method which it _does not_ pass along to the new constructors that it creates.

-* `StdClass.mixin( [ true, ] Function constructor )`
-    * Takes a required constructor function argument.
-    * Attaches the `extend`, `implement`, `neo`, and `cleanupClassHelpers` static methods to constructors that were not created by StdClass.
-    * Useful for adding StdClass tools to classes that cannot directly inherit from StdClass.
-    * Also returns the constructor it's attached to, just in case you want to attach it to something else.

 _All_ of the above methods are completely portable.
 You can attach any of them to any function and they will just work.